Common Causes of Truck Accidents

 Other drivers may be well trained, but the economics of the trucking industry do not always encourage safe operation.
 In order to make a living driving a truck, it may be necessary to drive for too many hours without enough rest.
 This is a hazard not only to the driver who may be breaking safety rules and regulations, but also to all other drivers and passengers on the road.
 Unrealistic schedules and expectations may encourage drivers to rush.

 A number of factors can cause truck accidents – from bad or slippery road conditions, to driver fatigue, equipment failure or a combination of factors.
 It is important to begin investigating the cause of the accident as soon as possible so that evidence can be preserved.
 It may be necessary to work with experts in building your case.
-If you have been injured in a truck accident, an experienced attorney can help you gather evidence and investigate the accident to help you determine its cause.
+If you have been injured in a truck accident, an experienced personal injury attorney can help you gather evidence and investigate the accident to help you determine its cause.